Best Children’s Books

-One of the biggest joys of teaching is to introduce your students to the great children’s book authors that you loved as a child.
+One of the biggest joys of teaching is to introduce your students to the some of the best children’s books and authors that you loved as a child.
 In so doing, you get to open up a world of wonderful words and illustrations that will instill in them a lifelong joy of reading.
-But to rely solely on your memory of popular children’s book authors from your own school days would be a mistake – you’d miss out on so many amazing writers who have enriched the world of children’s literature since then.
+But to rely solely on your memory of popular children’s book authors from your own school days would be a mistake – you’d miss out on so many of the best children’s books and amazing writers who have enriched the world of children’s literature since then.

-To get you started on selecting books for your classroom library or for your next story time, we’ve compiled a list of our favorite children’s authors, along with some of their best titles.
+To get you started on selecting the best children’s books for your classroom library or for your next story time, we’ve compiled a list of our favorite authors, along with some of their best children’s books.
 Happy reading!

 Jan Brett retells stories from around the world with vibrant, imaginative artwork that captures the spirit of the animals in her work.
 “The Mitten” is a classic, but we also love the vibrant rainforest animals in “The Umbrella.”